 History, tourist information, and nearby accommodation

-One of the panels tells the story of the Kindrochit Brooch, a late 15th-century silver-gilt Highland brooch discovered in the pit-prison of Kindrochit Castle in the early 20th century and now at the National Museum of Scotland in Edinburgh.
+One of the panels tells the story of the Kindrochit Brooch, a late 15th-century silver-gilt Highland brooch discovered in the pit-prison of Kindrochit Castle in the early 20th century by Dr W Douglas Simpson and a group of Boy Scouts.
+The brooch was inscribed with the phrase 'I am in place of a friend' and was found in the prison chamber.
+The brooch is now at the National Museum of Scotland in Edinburgh.

-Kindrochit Castle is on the east bank of Cluny (Clunie) Water in the centre of Braemar.
+Kindrochit Castle is on the east bank of Cluny (Clunie) Water, in the centre of Braemar, next to a free parking area.

 About Kindrochit Castle